usnistgov/gobgpsrx/README.md

 ### Prerequisites

-Need to install SRxCryptoAPI library first.
-GoBGPsec requires to use this crypto library for signing and validation when the BGPSec operation starts. <br>
+GoBGPsec requires to use this crypto library for signing and validation when the BGPSec operation starts.
+* Need to install SRxCryptoAPI library first
-Need SRxCryptoAPI library >= v3.0
+* Need SRxCryptoAPI library >= v3.0

 Download NIST SRx software from the link below.
 ```bash